July 19, 2019

 In this first step, 100% of the sensitive data can be found.
 With the right software solution, real-time visibility can be achieved with a comprehensive scan of the entire enterprise footprint.

-Step 2: Attack sensitive data sprawl and stop data leaks at the source
+Step 2: Attack sensitive data sprawl and stop data leaks

 Once the data is found, its propagation can be greatly diminished.
 Copies of documents can be identified and prevented.
 These sensitive files can be controlled by operationalizing data classification policies and controls.